Dean: Yolanda Gallardo

 - Master of Education in Educational Leadership (on-line program)

 - Master of Education in Special Education

 - Education Specialist in School Psychology

-The School of Education also offers initial and advanced certification for teachers, school counselors, and school administrators at the graduate level.
+The School of Education also offers initial and advanced certification for teachers, and school administrators at the graduate level.
 Further information on these programs can be found in the graduate catalog.

-The School of Education Graduate Admissions Office processes the applications for all SOE graduate and certification programs offered on-campus and site-based.
+The Graduate Enrollment Management (GEM) office processes the applications for all SOE graduate programs and graduate level certification offered on-campus and site-based.
 Refer to the program section in the catalog for specific admission requirements.
 Program application deadlines are listed on the School of Education Web site http://www.gonzaga.edu/soe.

 Time Requirements for Degrees

 All work accepted toward a degree is to be completed within a five-year period from the date of acceptance into the program or from the first semester of graduate-level enrollment, or advanced credit, whichever occurs first.

 Credit for graduate-level courses completed at Gonzaga prior to admission to a graduate program may be accepted for advancement into the program upon recommendation of the academic advisor.
 Such recommendation is forwarded to the Dean of the School of Education for final approval.
 Advance credits are limited to twelve.